boardzilla/boardzilla-docs/docs/game/board.md

 to the API for querying.
 Pieces are never created or destroyed once the game has started, and instead are simply moved to or retrieved from the pile.

-Remove a piece (move it to the pile) simply by calling it's [`remove`](../api/classes/Piece#remove) method, or for a list of items, the [ElementCollection#remove](../api/classes/ElementCollection#remove) can be used.
+Remove a piece (move it to the pile) simply by calling its [`remove`](../api/classes/Piece#remove) method, or for a list of items, the [ElementCollection#remove](../api/classes/ElementCollection#remove) can be used.
 For example, to remove all cards from the deck that are lower than 5, we